Liverpool and Man Utd trying to blackmail Bayern Munich over Thiago – Hoeness | Goal.com

-Liverpool and Man Utd trying to blackmail Bayern Munich over Thiago – Hoeness
+Liverpool and Manchester United trying to blackmail Bayern Munich over Thiago, claims Hoeness

 Former Bayern Munich president Uli Hoeness has hit out at Liverpool and Manchester United, claiming that they are trying to “blackmail” the German side into selling midfielder Thiago Alcantara.